jessemiller/HamlPy/REFERENCE.md

 </div>
 ```

-These shortcuts can be combined with the attribute dictionary and they will be combined as if they were all put inside a tuple.
+These shortcuts can be combined with the attribute dictionary and they will be combined as if they were all put inside a list.
 For example:

 ```haml
 %div#Article.article.entry{'id':'1', 'class':'visible'} Booyaka